 Myth: Male athletes are more likely than females to get concussions.

-Fact: Females have a higher incidence rate of concussions and may have more complex recoveries.
+Fact: Although the number of total males engaging in contact sports is higher than the number of males, females have a higher incidence rate of concussions and may have more complex recoveries.

 Myth: There is no harm in finishing the game after hitting your head.